Dr. Ryan Rakoczy

 Joined Fall 2021

 Dr. Rakoczy worked with Dr. Chris Wyatt during graduate school to study the control of breathing at the level of the Carotid Bodies: tiny organs that "sense" falling blood-oxygen levels and are responsible for the increased drive to breathe experienced when holding your breath.
-Trained as a cell physiologist, he currently interested in understanding how psychedelic drugs, mainly psilocybin, work at the cellular level to ameliorate symptoms associated with a variety of mental health disorders.
+Trained as a cell physiologist, he is currently interested in understanding how psychedelic drugs, mainly psilocybin, work at the cellular level to ameliorate symptoms associated with a variety of mental health disorders.

 2021 - BS in Behavioral Neuroscience, Centre College